The Master of Fine Arts in Creative Writing is accepting applications for fall term.

 * Note 1: On screen #4, enter your area of concentration (see “Important Application Information,” above)

-2. Please upload the Statement of Objectives (MS Word or PDF format) when you are prompted for any additional documents.
+2. Please upload the Statement of Objectives (PDF format) when you are prompted for any additional documents.
 Your two-page double-spaced statement of objectives should address:

 The personal statement provides context for the writing sample and indicates the applicant’s passion and interest in pursuing a writing degree.
 This is where we look for applicants to talk engagingly and creatively about their work, to articulate their hopes and fears as writers and as people, to assess why they have chosen the writing life, and to articulate why they have chosen this particular low-residency creative writing program.
 If the writing sample gives us a sense of where you are now, then the statement of objectives is the opportunity to give us a sense of where you’re coming from and where you hope to go, as well as how you will function as a member of our community.
 We are also looking for evidence that you have the initiative, self-reliance and discipline to succeed in a long-distance learning environment.
 Be both specific and concise; include concrete details and relevant anecdotes.
 The personal statement is also an opportunity to explain why you chose to include particular pieces in your writing sample: how these texts demonstrate your strengths as a writer, as well as what you hope to learn by pursuing an MFA, and how you will contribute to your colleagues' growth as writers.
 Please practice the art of concision and precision and do not go over the two-page maximum.

-3. The three letters of recommendation may be either submitted via the online letter of reference system (screen #10 of the online application) or sent by regular mail to:
+3. The three letters of recommendation may be either submitted via the online letter of reference system or sent by regular mail to:

 Oregon State University - Cascades, 1500 SW Chandler Avenue, Bend, Oregon 97702.